• BG3 Shadowheart Build Guide

 How to Respec Shadowheart in BG3

-Recruit a full party, then head to the Refectory Ruins, roughly north of where you washed up on the beach.
-Enter the ruins either by brute force, stealth or sweet-talking the bandits outside.
-Then fight your way through and find the Skull Lever to open the secret door to gain access to the Dank Crypt.
+2. Fight your way through and find the Skull Lever to open the secret door to gain access to the Dank Crypt.
 If you can’t find the Skull Lever, you can instead go back outside and head to the side-entrance mentioned above.
 You’ll need to Lockpick your way through if you go this way.

-Once he is in your camp, speak to him as Shadowheart and ask him to change your class.
-This costs 100 gold.
-You can then select Cleric and Light Domain Cleric.
+7. You can then select Cleric and Light Domain Cleric.
 Once you’ve done that, you’re all set to get started with this BG3 Shadowheart build.

-Light Domain Subclass
+Why We’re Using the Light Domain Subclass for Shadowheart

-Best BG3 Shadowheart Build Light Domain Cleric
+BG3 Shadowheart Light Domain Cleric

-BG3 Shadowheart Build at Level 1
+BG3 Shadowheart Build Starting Point

 Race: High Half-Elf